mariodavid/refactoring-coding-dojo/src/main/java/de/diedavids/refactoring/codingdojo/introduction_example/README.md

 * Inappropriate Intimacy
 * Comment

-as well as some other downsides.
-E.g. it requires to introduce code duplication in case we want to render a HTML statement instead of an text based one.
+### Feature request

+The feature request is to print an HTML based statement instead of a text based one.
+In order to achieve that the code needs to be refactored so that the overall code duplication will not increase dramatically.

 ### Possible refactorings